Neufchâtel cheese: History

-Neufchâtel is the oldest of the Norman cheeses, having likely been made as early as the 6th century, and known to have been made between 1050 to 1543.
+Neufchâtel is among the oldest of the Norman cheeses, having likely been made as early as the 6th century, and known to have been made between 1050 and 1543.
 For the end-of-year festivals during the Hundred Years' War, stories say that young girls offered heart-shaped cheeses to English soldiers to show their affection.
 During the 17th century it was sent to Paris and Rouen, and exported to Great Britain.

-In 1880 Isidore Lefebvre, a farmer, constructed a dairy in Nesle-Hodeng, where he could mould and ripen cheese curds made by farmers in the surrounding area.
-Among Lefebvre's distributors were stores such as Harrods.
+In 1880, Isidore Lefebvre, a farmer, constructed a dairy in Nesle-Hodeng, where he could mould and ripen cheese curds made by farmers in the surrounding area.
+Among Lefebvre's distributors were such stores as Harrods.

 A quality label was granted for Neufchâtel from 1949 to 1953.
-In 1957 the agricultural assembly of the Neufchâtel district created a federation for protecting the quality of the cheese, working to demand an appellation d'origine contrôlée (AOC, "controlled designation of origin").
+In 1957, the agricultural assembly of the Neufchâtel district created a federation for protecting the quality of the cheese, working to demand an appellation d'origine contrôlée (AOC, "controlled designation of origin").
 This was put into law May 3rd, 1969, and modified December 29th, 1986.
 The AOC was reviewed again in 2006 under higher scrutiny, requiring that 65% of a manufacturer's cows be of the Normande breed.

 Production of the cheese decreased after World War II.
-In 1993 there were 31 farms and one factory producing 45% of all Neufchâtel.
+In 1993, there were 31 farms and one factory producing 45% of all Neufchâtel.